Frequently Asked Questions

 If the amount payable is not shown on the back of the summons, how do I know how much to pay?

-You can either call the Court for the correct amount or log onto the Statewide Violations Bureau Schedule.
+You can either call the court or log onto New Jersey Courts Online.

 399 Monmouth Road